 Many long-haired cat breeds are more expensive than their short-haired counterparts because they take a bit more effort to breed.
 Since long hair is a recessive trait, it takes more time to get long-haired litters that meet breed standards.
 They also take a lot more grooming and coat care.
+CBD oil for cats is best for long haired cat breeds.
 But the cost of each long-haired cat varies from breed to breed.

 What Breed of Cat Has the Most Hair?

 The cat with the most fur often goes to the Persian.
 The Persian not only has very long fur but an abundance of it.
 They can often look like a big ball of fur thanks to their long, flowing coats and very full tail.

 A Persian mix holds the record for the longest cat hair in the world.
 Sophie Smith currently holds the Guinness World Record for longest fur on a coat.
 The California native's coat reaches 10.11 inches at its longest point.
 This beat Colonel Meow's record by more than an inch.